 The children’s area will feature a selection of inflatables including a bounce house, slide and obstacle course provided by First Baptist Wylie (fundraiser).
-Kids can also have their face painted or ride the barrel train.
+Kids can also have their face painted or help paint the community canvas.
 Check out vendors' wide selection of handmade children's items.
-Or make a keepsake Christmas ornament.

 Festival of Lights Christmas Parade

 The celebration continues at 7:30 pm with the Festival of Lights Christmas Parade on Ballard Avenue, sponsored by FBC Wylie and the Wylie Downtown Merchants Association.
 Please note later start time.
 Parade Application (FBC Wylie)